gameplandata/chompspotlight/MySQL_setup.md

 16. Next we will be setting up this project to connect to the database.
 We will be using an environment variables file that will store the hostname and user credentials in a file that will only stay on our local machines and not be pushed to Github, this is so we don't expose our user credentials to connect to the database to the public.
 17. To utilize this environment variables file we will be using a npm package called 'dotenv', I have already added this to the package.json file in this branch so you may just run `npm install` and it should install, if not you can install it by running `npm install dotenv`
-18. Next, create a file in the backend folder named `.env` in this file you should write the following lines:
+18. Next, create a file in the backend folder named `.env`.
+I have already added this path to .gitignore in this branch.
+In this file you should write the following lines:
 ```
 DB_HOST=<host IP>
 DB_USER=<username>